ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-8-2.md

-# Developing Strategies for Resolving Conflict and Handling Difficult Conversations

 Resolving conflict and handling difficult conversations is a crucial skill for leaders of remote teams.
 In this chapter, we will explore effective strategies to address conflicts, promote healthy communication, and navigate challenging conversations within virtual teams.